Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 - Lack of concrete proof

-To deal with domestic violence cases, you need a San Diego violent crimes defense lawyer with ample experience to bring the truth to light.
 False allegations are common in domestic violence cases and can be a way for the actual abuser to shift responsibility onto the abused individual.
-With an exemplary 10.0 Avvo rating, Attorney Dod’s Dod Law, APC, in Vista and Downtown San Diego, California, will do its utmost to protect your rights.
-For a free consultation, contact us in San Diego at 619-489-8804 or in Vista at 760-814-6025.
+With a domestic violence defense lawyer like Attorney Dod on your side, there is hope that you can preserve your reputation and avoid penalties.
+With an exemplary 10.0 Avvo rating, Dod Law, APC, in Vista and Downtown San Diego, California, will do everything we can to protect your rights.
+For a free consultation, contact us in San Diego at 619-489-8804 or complete our contact form.